 How to Perform a Brabo Choke from Side Control?

 The top side control position is one of the most powerful positions in BJJ martial arts.
 In addition to various choke submissions like the brabo choke, it also offers several transitions to other dominant positions.

 So, what best way to perform brabo strangulation from the top side mount?

 - First, you must place yourself in the top-side control position and secure it with appropriate grips and weight distribution to prevent your opponent from escaping.

 - Begin focusing on opening the opponent’s lapel.
-But, first, make sure to maintain good shoulder pressure on the opponent’s head to prevent him from facing you or escaping from you.
+But first, maintain good shoulder pressure on the opponent’s head to prevent him from facing you or escaping from you.